waimea-ammacintosh/level3-project-music-roster/docs/evidence/sprint-1-prototype.md

 ![slate dark color scheme](screenshots/slate-light.png)

-The end user thought that was the best color scheme, so I implemented this color scheme in the demo.
+The end user thought that the blue colour scheme was the best color scheme, so I implemented this color scheme in the demo.

 I also had a few font options for them to choose from: